 Sponsland exhibition at Noorderzijlvest

-In Groningen’s culturally and historically rich landscape, we are on the brink of major changes—changes driven by climate change.
+In Groningen’s culturally and historically rich landscape, we are on the cusp of major changes—changes linked to climate change.
 The traveling exhibition Sponsland shows us what our world might look like in 100 years when sea levels rise and extreme rainstorms lead to flooding.
 When heat makes cities unpleasant places to live.
 What the impact of prolonged drought is on the quality of nature and agricultural production.
 And what consequences salinization, peat oxidation, and subsidence have on the Groningen countryside.
 Sponsland will be on view from March 22 through 30 during opening hours at Noorderzijlvest Water Authority.
-There, visitors will also be able to see how the water authority water in the changing landscape.
+There, visitors will also be able to see how the water authority on water management in the changing landscape.

 Sponge Land

-Inspired by contributions from various regional parties, including the Noorderzijlvest and Hunze & Aa’s water boards, landscape architects have looked ahead to the year 2121 for the Sponsland exhibition.
-Based on designs for four rural and four urban locations in the northern Netherlands, they visualize what our landscape might look like in 100 years' time, given the changing circumstances.
-Sponsland zooms in on a section of the Groningen landscape.
-The journey begins on Schiermonnikoog and goes from the Hogeland to the Reitdiep, via the city center of Groningen and then to the Hondsrug.
+Drawing on input from various regional stakeholders, including the Noorderzijlvest and Hunze & Aa’s water boards, landscape architects have looked ahead to the year 2121 for the exhibition *Sponsland*.
+Using designs for four rural and four urban sites in the northern Netherlands, they illustrate what our landscape might look like in 100 years as conditions change.
+Sponsland focuses on a section of the Groningen landscape.
+The journey begins on Schiermonnikoog and proceeds from the Hogeland to the Reitdiep, through the city center of Groningen, and then on to the Hondsrug.

 Locations

-(Parts of) this exhibition will be on display until the end of May 2022.
+Parts of this exhibition will be on view until the end of May 2022.

 DateProjectLocation